 Frequently Asked Questions

 RVIA stands for the Recreational Vehicle Industry Association.
-Since we are a member of the RVIA, our shop, and our builds are inspected by this authority.
+As a member of RVIA, we certify compliance with more than 500 safety specifications for electrical, plumbing, heating, fire and life safety established under the National Fire Protection Association (NFPA) Standard for Recreation Vehicles.
+Additionally, we are subject to periodic, unannounced inspections by RVIA representatives to audit our compliance.
 Most Tiny Houses are not inspected - by anyone - putting you at risk for any number of harms or problems.
-RVIA inspects and certifies RV's made in the USA.
-Here is the link to their website http://www.rvia.org/.
+Here is the link to there website http://www.rvia.org/.

 Where do I get insurance?

-Since we are RV certified, insurance can be purchased at any major insurance carrier.
+Since we are members of RVIA and listed in NADA, insurance can be purchased at any major insurance carrier.
 Just like your car.
+If you get a mortgage through us, your insurance will be rolled into your mortgage payment.

 How Do i get a loan?

-Since we are RVIA certified you can apply at any bank or Credit Union for an RV loan.
+Since we are members of RVIA, NADA listed, and a RV dealer you can apply at any bank or Credit Union for an RV loan.
+Seven, 10, and 15 year loan terms are available.
 We also work closely with several RV lenders to give our customers the most available options.
-It's a very easy process, and we're glad to help you navigate the loan.
+It's a very easy process, and we're happy to help you navigate your loan process.

 HOME EQUITY LOAN

-Personal and unsecured loans can be acquired through your bank or credit union, as well as online lenders, and peer to peer lending programs.
+Personal and unsecured loans can be acquired through your bank or credit union, as well as through online lenders and peer to peer lending programs.
 Personal and unsecured loans are not backed by collateral, therefore credit requirements are more stringent, and interest rates are sometimes higher than other loans.

 What Size Truck do I need?

-Depending on the model and size, either a 3/4 ton pickup or a 1 ton pickup truck.
-Once you have decided on a model, and options, we can tell you the pickup size you will need.
+Depending on the model and size, either a 3/4 ton pickup or a 1 ton pickup truck is recommended for moving your Travel Trailer RV.
+Once you have decided on a model and options, we can determine the pickup size you will need.

-If you don't plan to move it very often, a licensed mover can move your RV for you from one place to another; usually for a "by-the-mile" fee (round $2.00/mile)
+Your RV may need to be licensed, insured, and registered.
+Contact your local DMV for more details.
+It may be that all you need is a trip permit, depending on your use and type of lending.
+If you don't plan to move it very often, a licensed mover can move your RV for you from one place to another; usually for a "by-the-mile" fee (around $2.00/mile).
+Tru Form delivers to all contiguous United States.

 Places to consider:

-- Backyard - possible either as camping (tiny house on wheels) or an accessory dwelling unit (please look into your city and county code).
+Backyard - either as camping or an accessory dwelling unit (please look into your city and county code).

-- Rent space on someone's property.
-It may be possible to share in their utilities as well. (again, please be aware of your local code and laws for parking RVs)
+Rent space on someone else's property.
+It may be possible to share their utilities as well, based on local laws and guidelines.

-It's important to be aware of laws concerning RV parking wherever you decide to keep it.
+It's important to be aware of laws and code concerning RV parking wherever you decide to keep it.

-should I buy or build my tiny RV?
+should I buy a custom RV or build my own tiny?

-Skill - Building a safe, durable tiny house takes skill.
+Building a safe, durable tiny house takes skill.
 Do you currently have construction knowledge and experience?
 If not, do you have the patience and commitment needed to acquire the skill?
-If you've never built anything, consider building something simple, like a set of shelves or a table, to test your skill and gain confidence before beginning your tiny house.
+If you've never built anything, consider building something simple, like a set of shelves or a table to test your skill and gain confidence before beginning construction.

-Insurance - Insurance can be obtained fairly easily for tiny houses built by certified RV manufacturers.
-For other tiny homes, finding insurance can be challenging.
+Insurance can be obtained fairly easily for RVs built by certified RV manufacturers.
+For many tiny homes, finding insurance can be challenging.

-Build space - Do you have, or can you find, a place to build your tiny house?
+Do you have, or can you find, a place to build your tiny house?
+If your area has severe weather you may require an indoor space.

 Money - If you have savings and know where you'll park your tiny house, buying one that's already complete may be the best path.
 If money is tight and/or you're not sure where you'll live, take it slow and work through your options.